-Senior Vice President, ANS Technology - Mr. Cooper has overall responsibility for the design, development, configuration, installation and maintenance of the operational technology used by NAV CANADA.
+Vice President, Chief Technology & Information Officer - Mr. Cooper has overall responsibility for the design, development, configuration, installation and maintenance of all technology used by NAV CANADA.
 Mr. Cooper also has responsibility for NAVCANatm, which is the international sales division of NAV CANADA, and the Construction and Facilities management organisation.
-In Fiscal 2020, Mr. Cooper's objectives included the introduction of innovative technology at the four major airports, the implementation of the digital towers, the cyber security of all operational systems, the re-organisation of the ANS Technology organization and developing the operational technology strategy and supporting product roadmaps.
+In fiscal 2021, Mr. Cooper's objectives included the introduction of innovative technology at the four major airports, the implementation of the digital towers, the cyber security of all operational systems, the re-organisation of the ANS Technology organization and developing the operational and business systems technology strategy and supporting product roadmaps.